The New Hampshire Preservation Alliance

 The New Hampshire Preservation Alliance is governed by a board of directors that includes leaders from around the state who have made significant contributions to the business, public, and nonprofit sectors in New Hampshire.

-Ian Blackman of Chichester specializes in restoring and preserving historic barns and houses, and is both a trusted advisor and a popular Preservation Alliance workshop presenter.
+Ian Blackman of Chichester specializes in restoring and preserving historic barns and houses, and is both a trusted adviser and a popular Preservation Alliance workshop presenter.
 Blackman is a graduate of North Bennet Street School's furniture making program.
-He was a preservation carpenter at Canterbury Shaker Village, a National Historic Landmark, from 1997-2003, and then launched his own preservation contracting business.
+He was a preservation carpenter at Canterbury Shaker Village, a National Historic Landmark, from 1997 to 2003, and then launched his own preservation contracting business.

-David F. Choate, III of Rye has more than 30 years of commercial real estate experience.
+David F. Choate III of Rye has more than 30 years of commercial real estate experience.
 He has been the managing partner of the Portsmouth office of Colliers International since 1991.
 In his career, David has been involved in transactions with a total value of more than $250 million.
 New Hampshire Commercial Investment Board of REALTORS named him the 2014 Realtor of the Year.
-David serves on the boards of The Housing Partnership, Northern New England Real Estate Network, and A Safe Place of NH.
+Choate serves on the boards of The Housing Partnership, Northern New England Real Estate Network, and A Safe Place in New Hampshire.

-Jeffrey D. Gilbert, Vice Chair, is a broadly experienced businessman who practiced law for 14 years, primarily as a business lawyer, and then spent a number of years as an investment banker.
+Jeffrey D. Gilbert, Immediate Past Chair, of Rye is a broadly experienced businessman who practiced law for 14 years, primarily as a business lawyer, and then spent a number of years as an investment banker.
 Currently, he is one of two principals of W.J.P.
 Development, LLC, which owns and manages retail and community shopping centers in New Hampshire.
 Gilbert has been active in politics since 2000, serving as a State Representative and vice chairman of the House Ways and Means Committee from 2002 to 2005.
-Currently, he is chairman of the board of directors of New Hampshire Public Broadcasting, president of the board of trustees of the Housing Partnership, a local organization providing affordable housing in the Seacoast region, treasurer and board member of Seacoast Hospice, and has served as chairman, vice chairman and treasurer of the board of trustees of Strawberry Banke Museum.
-He lives in Rye.
+Currently, he is chairman of the board of directors of New Hampshire Public Broadcasting, president of the board of trustees of the Housing Partnership, a local organization providing affordable housing in the Seacoast region, and treasurer and board member of Seacoast Hospice.
+Gilbert has served as chairman, vice chairman, and treasurer of the board of trustees of Strawberry Banke Museum.

-Frank Lemay is the president and owner of Milestone Engineering & Construction, Inc., a construction management, general contracting and consulting business.
+Frank Lemay, Chair, is the president and owner of Milestone Engineering & Construction, Inc., a construction management, general contracting, and consulting business.
 He is a graduate of Northeastern University and a registered structural engineer.
 He is currently the president of the board of directors for Second Start in Concord, serving as a board member since 2005.
-He served on the board of directors of CATCH Neighborhood Housing from 1995-2005.
+He served on the board of directors of CATCH Neighborhood Housing from 1995 to 2005.
 His business focus is on institutional, educational, medical, business, and historic preservation clients.
 Projects include Portsmouth's historic North Church, Folsom Tavern in Exeter, Ashland's Historic School, and Manchester's Odd Fellows building.
 He lives in Chichester.

-Nick Mitchell was the president of MC2, Inc, a marketing and strategic planning firm he founded in 1992 and ran until his retirement in 2015.
-Prior to that he served as managing partner of Altman and Manley/Eagle advertising.
-Nick graduated from The Lawrenceville School and earned a BA in Economic at Boston University.
+Nick Mitchell, Vice Chair, was the president of MC2, Inc, a marketing and strategic planning firm he founded in 1992 and ran until his retirement in 2015.
+He previously served as managing partner of Altman and Manley/Eagle advertising.
+Nick graduated from The Lawrenceville School and earned a BA in Economics at Boston University.
 He has developed marketing strategies and advertising campaigns for a diverse group of clients including Agfa Corporation, Anheuser-Busch, Bitstream, Caterpillar Tractor and GTE/Sylvania.
-He has also managed communications and media relations for several US Senate and House campaigns and served as Vice President/Communications Director of Americans for Campaign Reform, an advocacy group based in Washington, DC.
-Nick is a former chair of the board of The Fells historic estate in Newbury, NH, and former chair of the board of The Friends Program in Concord, NH.
+He has also managed communications and media relations for several U.S. Senate and House campaigns and served as vice president/communications director of Americans for Campaign Reform, an advocacy group based in Washington, D.C.
+Nick is a former chair of the board of The Fells historic estate in Newbury, N.H., and former chair of the board of The Friends Program in Concord, N.H.
 He lives in Warner in an historic cape built in 1796.

-Ben Wilson holds a degree in History and African American Studies from Syracuse University, a certificate in Preservation Carpentry from the North Bennet Street School in Boston and a Masters Degree in Building Conservation from the University of York, England.
-Currently, he is the Director of the Bureau of Historic Sites within the N.H.
+Ben Wilson holds a degree in history and African American studies from Syracuse University, a certificate in preservation carpentry from the North Bennet Street School in Boston, and a master’s degree in building conservation from the University of York, England.
+Currently, he is the director of the Bureau of Historic Sites within the N.H.
 Division of Parks and Recreation.
-He has worked professionally in the field of historic preservation and museums for over twenty years in South Carolina, Georgia, Connecticut, and New Hampshire.
-Ben currently sits on the boards of the Association of Preservation Technology, the Gundalow Company of Portsmouth and his local Rotary Club.
-He lives in a restored 1791 tavern in the town of Hopkinton with his wife Lucy and their two boys Lincoln and Harrison.
+He has worked professionally in the field of historic preservation and museums for more than 20 years in South Carolina, Georgia, Connecticut, and New Hampshire.
+Ben currently sits on the boards of the Association of Preservation Technology, the Gundalow Company of Portsmouth, and his local Rotary Club.
+He lives in a restored 1791 tavern in the town of Hopkinton with his wife Lucy and their two boys, Lincoln and Harrison.